paracelsus-von/school-scripts/wordcounter/README.rm.txt

  f) repeat all the above steps for any other files you wish to analyse

 3) Execute python file, inputting directory of saved text files

+4) Optionally, save results as a csv ('excel' file)